exceptionaljs/exapp/README.md

 The `qapp.App` constructor accepts an optional `opt` argument, which can be an object having the following properties:

-  * `args` - Application arguments object/array.
+  * `args` - Application arguments object.
 Not used directly by `qapp`, it's an arguments object that can be used by modules.
+QApp contains arguments parser that is able to convert an array of arguments into a dictionary and it's available through `qapp.parseArguments()`.
+However, the functionality is limited.
+If you need a more robust arguments parsing please consider some other third party modules.
   * `config` - Application configuration object.
 Not used directly by `qapp`, it's a configuration that can be used by modules.
   * `logger` - An object that provides a `log(level, msg, ...)` function.
 If you use `winston` for logging you can just pass its instance, otherwise `qapp` will buffer all logs until you provide a logger that is compatible with the interface described (one of your modules can provide a logger).
   * `modules` - Application modules to register, passed to `App.register()`.